 - Pine nuts

-Although peanuts are technically legumes like peas and beans, they are often referred to as nuts because they have similar nutrition profiles and characteristics.
+Though peanuts are technically legumes like peas and beans, they’re usually referred to as nuts due to their similar nutrition profile and characteristics.

 Nuts are highly nutritious.
 One ounce (28 grams) of mixed nuts contains (1):